4 Tips to Keep Your Home Warm, Comfortable, and Energy Efficient This Winter

 Before the weather turns very cold, make a sweep through your home and check for these minor but important points:

-- Ceiling fans – you can use ceiling fans to supplement your furnace during the winter, but you have to remember to reverse the air flow.
-Most ceiling fans have a switch that allows you to reverse the direction of the fan blades to spin clockwise, which pushes warm air down from the ceiling during winter.
+- Most ceiling fans have a switch that allows you to reverse the direction of the fan blades to spin clockwise.
+This pushes warm air down from the ceiling during winter.